Resume for Carpenter

 6. Certifications and Training

-If you’ve completed specific training programs or received certifications directly related to carpentry, you should list the details at the bottom of this list.
-This will show your commitment to professional advancement and ongoing learning in the field.
+If you have attended specific training courses or obtained certifications directly related to carpentry, list the details within this category.
+This will prove your commitment to professional advancement and ongoing learning in the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction on safety procedures for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training on construction safety protocols.

 Section | Content |